MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 The value of `Pages Allocated` shows the overall amount of the memory pages allocated to a process.

 > [!NOTE]
 > These node IDs correspond to the NUMA node configuration of the computer that is running SQL Server.
 The node IDs include possible software NUMA nodes that are defined on top of hardware NUMA nodes or on top of an SMP system.
-To find mapping between node IDs and CPUs for each node, see Information event ID number 17152.
+To find mapping between node IDs and CPUs for each node, see Information Event ID 17152.
 This event is logged in the Application log in Event Viewer when you start SQL Server.

 For an SMP system, you see only one table for each clerk type.
 This table is similar to the following one: